Overv/MineAssemble/README.md

 optimizations are applied afterwards if deemed necessary.
 This systematic approach makes converting single-line C expressions to dozens of assembly instructions bearable and relatively error-free.

-Admittedly, these rules were not given a lot of thought and may be a little awkward, but they are at least consistently applied throughout the code base.

 Explanation
 -----------